kentcdodds/old-kentcdodds.com/content/blog/prop-drilling/index.md

 ### Why is prop drilling good?

 Did you ever work in an application that used global variables?
-What about an AngularJS application that leveraged non-isolate `$scope` inheritance?
+What about an AngularJS application that leveraged non-isolate `$scope` inheritance (or the dreaded `$rootScope` 😱?
 The reason that the community has largely rejected these methodologies is because it inevitably leads to a very confusing data model for your application.
 It becomes difficult for anyone to find where data is initialized, where it's updated, and where it's used. **Answering the question of "can I modify/delete this code without breaking anything?" is difficult to answer in that kind of a world.
 And that's the question you should be optimizing for as you code.**

 One reason we prefer ESModules over global variables is because it allows us to be more explicit about where our values are used, making it much easier to track